-The Society appreciates that in these uncertain times, there will be significant financial and other pressures on our members as businesses serving the community.
+The Society appreciates that in these uncertain times, there has been and continues to be significant financial and operational pressures on our members as businesses serving the community.
 It is a worrying and uncertain time for business owners, staff and the wider community.
-Solicitors firms not only serve the public through representing their clients, you also inject support for other businesses within your local community.
+Solicitors’ firms not only serve the public through representing their clients, they also inject support for other businesses within the local community.
 This must be recognised in any support packages coming from Government.

 Business Support Measures Announced by the Treasury and the Northern Ireland Executive

 Coronavirus Job Retention Scheme

 Under the Coronavirus Job Retention Scheme, the UK Government has indicated that employers whose operations have been severely affected by COVID-19 and who cannot maintain their current workforce, can furlough employees and apply to access grant funding from HMRC to pay 80% of the monthly wage costs of employees.
 (Members should ensure they refer to the guidance provided below on eligibility, as well as the UK Government’s step by step guide to making an application.
 Also, an online calculator is available to help you to work out how much you should be claiming for).